 - Medical Leadership experience, or an interest in medical leadership or medical innovation

 Interested applicants are encouraged to submit the following by October 8th the year before they wish to begin POCUS training (Which would usually start July 1st the following year):

 - Their curriculum vitae (CV)

 - Why they wish to pursue special training in point-of-care ultrasound

 - A description of the scholarly deliverable they hope to complete during training

-- Two letters of reference.
+- Three letters of reference.
 Reference letters from the current program director will NOT be accepted.